-The keto flours – I used a combination of almond flour and pea protein isolate.
+The keto flours: I used a combination of almond flour and pea protein isolate.
 High protein keto baking is my thing, so I try to bake with protein powders as much as possible – it’s really the best way to improve the macros in a recipe.

-Keto sugar substitute – You can use erythritol, xylitol, or allulose sweeteners, in blends with stevia or monk fruit for sweetness equal to that of real sugar.
+Keto sugar substitute: You can use erythritol, xylitol, or allulose sweeteners, in blends with stevia or monk fruit for sweetness equal to that of real sugar.
 If using the plain sweeteners (not blended), the keto Easter bread it will be a little less sweet.
-It’s no problem if you want to increase the quantity.
+It’s no problem if you want to increase the amount.

-Ginger powder – There are some ingredients that should be avoided when baking with yeast, as they may limit yeast growth – such as salt and sugar (in excess), mustard and cinnamon.
+Ginger powder: There are some ingredients that should be avoided when baking with yeast, as they may limit yeast growth – such as salt and sugar (in excess), mustard and cinnamon.
 That’s one of the reasons why cinnamon rolls don’t actually have cinnamon in the dough, instead it’s just added in a swirl.
 But there are ingredients that yeast just loves, and makes them party harder and get your dough to rise higher.
 One of such ingredients is ginger powder.
 You don’t need much, just a pinch added to the yeast and warm water mix is enough.

-Lecithin – an optional ingredient, commonly used as a bread enhancer.
+Lecithin: an optional ingredient, commonly used as a bread enhancer.
 I used in my keto and gluten-free Italian focaccia, (it’s great, you should try it!) and again here.
 Lecithin helps keep the bread fresh longer – keto and gluten-free breads really suffer from premature aging, i.e. dry too quickly.
 Soy lecithin is easier to find, but if you are trying to avoid GMOs or have soy allergies, you can use powdered sunflower lecithin.

-Double action baking powder: you might think it’s strange, using baking powder and yeast in the same recipe.
+Double action baking powder (optional): you might think it’s strange, using baking powder and yeast in the same recipe.
 It is, in a way, but I decided to use as an insurance.
 You see, the keto dough is really heavy and rich, so it needs all the help it can get to grow.
 Almond flour and pea protein are not really the favorite foods for yeast.

 The double-action means that this baking powder will react and create bubbles twice: once when added, upon first contact with the liquid, and then again when exposed to the heat in the oven.
 So, I count on the double-action baking powder for the second part, to squeeze a few more bubbles of CO2 and help the keto colomba rise a little bit more while in the oven.
-Does it work?
+Does it really work?
 Well, I’m not sure.
 If you have baking powder in your pantry, you might as well give it a go.
 Totally optional.

 I made one colomba with sugar-free dried cranberries and candied orange peels, and the other one with sugar-free keto chocolate chips, a la chocottone (I’ve always preferred chocolate chip panettone, because raisins).

 I said it’s more hassle to source, and I’m serious.
-Sugar-free orange peels are impossible, and the cranberries I found that are chewy and mention no sugar added are generally sweetened with apple juice concentrate.
-Someone needs to tell them that juice concentrate is sugar 🙄 These cranberries here are really sugar-free, but they are drier, if you don’t mind the texture.
+Sugar-free orange peels are impossible, and the cranberries I found that are soft/chewy and mention no sugar added are generally sweetened with apple juice concentrate.
+Someone needs to tell them that juice concentrate is sugar 🙄 These cranberries are really sugar-free, but they are drier, if you don’t mind the texture.

 If you want to make sugar-free versions of candied orange peels, and/or dried cranberries yourself:

-- Sugar-free dried cranberries – you can either buy some or make your own following this easy instructions by Carolyn.
+- Sugar-free dried cranberries: you can either buy some or make your own following this easy instructions by Carolyn.

 How to make

 Start a few hours early, by removing the eggs from the fridge.
 It’s imperative to have them at room temperature, so that they don’t bring the yeast temperature down, which ruins their party and makes the dough rise slow down.